TMJ Sensitive Teeth Symptoms

 Classic tooth pain can be due to tooth decay, an abscessed tooth, tooth fracture or a loose, broken or damaged filling.

 Tooth pain can also result from non-tooth related causes.
-These can be repetitive motions, such as chewing gum or grinding teeth, infected gums, receding gums, periodontal abscess, sinusitis, teething or angina pectoris.
+These can be repetitive motions, such as chewing gum, grinding teeth (bruxism), infected gums, receding gums, periodontal abscess, sinusitis, teething or angina pectoris.

 Other non-tooth related causes include neoplasms of the gingival or alveolar mucosa, Burkitt’s lymphoma, infarcts in the jaws caused by sickle cell disease, Osteomyelitis, trigeminal nerve conditions like trigeminal zoster, trigeminal neuralgia and trigeminal neuropathies and other psychogenic causes.
 However, one of the main non dental causes for tooth pain is TMD, a jaw joint disorder that manifests itself in many differing symptoms.